eras/conman/README.txt

        directory must be writable by the web server.
 The default is INSTALLPATH.
   2.6  Edit the settings (script name and database location) in the
-       caman.cgi script to match your setup
+       conman.cgi script to match your setup
   2.7  Edit your web server configuration to enable running CGI programs in
        INSTALLPATH and point LOCATION to INSTALLPATH